Skip to main content

 Use your OS’s native Markup/annotation tools to add red circles and arrows around the exact UI elements you want the AI to focus on.
 Simple visual callouts dramatically improve recognition.

-Understanding Cached Tools
+Understanding Trajectories and Cached Tools

 The Essential Workflow Tools